A Discourse: Racism and Justice

 9:30 – Wes Hall: The Black Experience in Canada

-The Founder of Kingsdale Advisors and The Globe & Mail has called him one of the nation’s “most influential powerbrokers” and Canadian Business magazine named him one of the “most powerful businesspeople” in 2016.
+Wes Hall is the founder of Kingsdale Advisors.
+The Globe and Mail has called him one of the nation’s “most influential powerbrokers” and Canadian Business magazine named him one of the “most powerful businesspeople” in 2016.

 Wes is Founder and Chairman of The Canadian Council of Business Leaders Against Anti-Black Systemic Racism and the BlackNorth Initiative, committed to the removal of anti-Black systemic barriers negatively affecting the lives of Black Canadians.